 The time it takes to get a preapproval varies depending on the lender.
 You might get a preapproval in a few minutes, or it could take a day.
 Sometimes it can take ten days or more.

 A lender will evaluate your financial history before issuing a preapproval letter.
 They will pull your credit score and report.
+CIS Home Loans is a part of Cavalier Acceptance Corporation.

 Pre-Qualification vs. Preapproval